GSA/digitalgov.gov/content/posts/2016-01-11-tapping-teen-power-challenging-youth-with-prize-competitions.md

   - NSF
 ---

 Sometimes in crowdsourcing, you want to take your problem straight to a specific crowd.
-And sometimes that crowd is still in school.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-High-School-Students-Create-Winning-Design-for-NASAs-First-Flight-of-Orion-14-119-edc_0.jpg" alt="NASA’s  Administrator, Charles Bolden (left), Marillyn Hewson, President/CEO of Lockheed Martin (right), and astronaut Rex Walheim (back) stand with Team ARES, from the Governors School for Science and Technology in Hampton, Va., winners of the Exploration Design Challenge high school competition." %}
+And sometimes that crowd is still in school. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-High-School-Students-Create-Winning-Design-for-NASAs-First-Flight-of-Orion-14-119-edc_0.jpg" alt="NASA’s Administrator, Charles Bolden (left), Marillyn Hewson, President/CEO of Lockheed Martin (right), and astronaut Rex Walheim (back) stand with Team ARES, from the Governors School for Science and Technology in Hampton, Va., winners of the Exploration Design Challenge high school competition." %}

 Challenge.gov has seen many federal agencies launch prize competitions to educate and engage high school students.
 These include a [NASA challenge](http://www.nasa.gov/press/2014/april/high-school-students-create-winning-design-for-nasas-first-flight-of-orion/#.Vorwk5MrIdV) that asked students to develop devices that could protect astronauts from radiation during space flight.